OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 The following is the most basic iOS app testing setup:

-- ideally macOS machine with admin rights
+- Ideally macOS machine with admin rights
 - Wi-Fi network that permits client-to-client traffic
-- at least one jailbroken iOS device (of the desired iOS version)
+- At least one jailbroken iOS device (of the desired iOS version)
 - Burp Suite or other interception proxy tool

 ##### Setting up Xcode and Command Line Tools